July 2021 parent/carer survey comments:

 - the availability to issue sanctions, including fixed penalty notices in line with local authorities’ codes of conduct.

 Pupils will leave, just after 3pm, through different exits.
 Miss Angus (class 3) and Mrs Taylor (class 3/4) will exit by the front gate – staff will bring the children out to you.
-All other classes: Miss Smith (class 4/5), Mrs West (class5/6) and Mrs Dorward (class 6) will exit by the back gate, at the side of school.
+All other classes: Mrs Marley (class 5/6), Mrs Buckton (class 4/5) and Mrs Dorward (class 6) will exit by the back gate, at the side of school.
 Parents/carers are asked to socially distance whilst waiting for their child to exit school.

-Breakfast Club is now available at the Infant School.
-It is booked directly with the Infant School and a member of our staff picks up junior children from there at 8.30a.m.
+Breakfast Club and after school provision is available to junior children at the Infant School.
+It is booked directly with the Infant School (Tel: 01207 234691) and a member of our staff picks up junior children from there at 8.30a.m. and takes them back to the infants at 3pm.

 Continued changes to restrict the spread of coronavirus (please discuss these with your child before they return to school).